 If the alternator bearing seemed fine when you checked them, you should check if the alternator is fitted correctly.

 It is also possible that the alternator belt is worn out.
-While modern belts are designed to last, they will eventually weaken over time.
+While modern belts are designed to last, they will eventually weaken over time and require replacement.

 Before removing the belt, take a photo of the set-up to know what goes where when fixing the new belt.